 During 2008, the Corporation obtained a \$1.570 million term loan from a commercial bank for the purposes of paying off old debt and to purchase equipment for a medical office building.
 The loan is secured by all equipment owned or hereafter acquired by the Corporation.
-The Corporation has agreed to comply with certain restrictive covenants, and in the opinion of management, the Corporation was in compliance with the aforementioned covenants as of June 30, 2013 and 2012.
 The loan was fully paid during the year ended June 30, 2013.